dnsimple/dnsimple-support/content/articles/close-account.markdown

 # Closing Your User Account

-Closing your account will permanently delete your DNSimple user account and permanently delete all your domains, records and all associated information.
+Closing your account permanently deletes your DNSimple user account, all your domains, records and associated information.

 <warning>
-Once your account is closed all your domains and records will be deleted.
-You will no longer be able to request transfer codes and unlock registered domains in order to transfer them to another registrar.
+Once your account is closed, all your domains and records will be deleted.
+You will no longer be able to request transfer codes or unlock registered domains to transfer them to another registrar.
 </warning>

 <note>
-To close your user account, you will first need to [unsubscribe from your plan at DNSimple](/articles/cancel-subscription).
+To close your user account, you'll first need to [unsubscribe from your plan at DNSimple](/articles/cancel-subscription).
 </note>

 <div class="section-steps" markdown="1">